You and Your Family’s Health

 • Diabetes tests

-Talk to your doctor to learn which tests and preventative care are right for you.
+Talk to your doctor to learn which tests and preventive care are right for you.

 Well Child Visits

-Yearly check-ups with your child's doctor are important for good health.
-These appointments are called a Well-Child or Adolescent Well Care visit.
+Regular check-ups with your child's doctor are important for good health.
+These appointments are called a Well-Child visit or an Adolescent Well Care visit.

 Every year at the well-child visit, the doctor may: